How to Shoot Street Photography in Hanoi

 Always smile and show your camera before shooting.
 This simple gesture communicates your intent and shows respect.
 If someone seems uncomfortable, immediately lower your camera and apologise.

 Show respect at temples and religious sites — dress modestly, remove shoes when required, and never photograph children without parent permission.
+For a full overview of what's allowed, read our photography laws and etiquette in Vietnam guide.

 Essential Vietnamese Phrases